← All articles

 How Long Does Remission Last?

 It varies.
 Some remain in remission for months, others for years.
 Careful monitoring is essential.
-Some long-term cancer survivors remain in remission for many years.
-While rare, spontaneous remission has been documented, although this remains poorly understood and cannot be predicted or relied upon.
-This can be seen in people with kidney cancer.
+Some long-term cancer survivors remain in complete remission for many years.
+While rare, spontaneous remission has been documented in some cancer patients, although this remains poorly understood and cannot be predicted or relied upon.
+Spontaneous remission has been seen in people with kidney cancer and certain other cancer types.

 Is a Cure Possible for Stage 4 Cancer?

 In rare cases, yes, particularly for some blood cancers, testicular cancer, or Hodgkin lymphoma.
 But most remissions are viewed as long-term control rather than cure.
-I am very cautious of using words like 'cure' in Stage 4 cancer and prefer to discuss long-term control.
+I am very cautious of using words like 'cure' in stage 4 cancer and prefer to discuss long-term control.
+I will make every effort, and leave no stone unturned, to help my patients control their stage 4 cancer for as long as possible.

 What Happens if Remission Ends?

-If the cancer returns (recurrence), treatment can be adjusted.
-This may include revisiting options like stereotactic radiotherapy, clinical trials, or new drugs.
+If the cancer returns (cancer recurrence), treatment can be adjusted.
+This may include revisiting treatment options like stereotactic radiotherapy, cancer trials, or new drugs.
 The aim is to use different treatments to prolong periods of remission.
 Involving the palliative care team doesn't always mean that end-of-life care is needed.
 It can mean that symptoms of cancer need addressing to keep you on active treatment for longer.

 Support and Resources for Patients

-Depending on your cancer type there are specific support groups available e.g. for pancreatic cancer, liver cancer or metastatic breast cancer
+• Depending on your cancer type there are specific support groups available e.g. for pancreatic cancer, liver cancer, metastatic breast cancer, rectal cancer, or skin cancer

-Trusted resources like the American Cancer Society and the National Cancer Institute
+• Trusted resources like Macmillan, the American Cancer Society and the National Cancer Institute

 These sites offer reliable treatment guidance, cancer statistics, and help you understand what others in your situation have experienced.